-Agile vs Scrum vs Kanban – Where do you start?
+Agile vs Scrum vs Kanban – A Detailed Comparison

 A brief introduction to Agile

-Agile project management methodology is a set of beliefs, values, and principles that can be used by teams to make decisions with greater confidence.
+Agile is a set of beliefs, values, and principles that can be used by teams to make decisions with greater confidence.
 By following these values and principles, a team can hope to achieve ‘agility’ in its operations.

 This is a surprisingly flexible alternative as it doesn’t do the actual decision making for you, rather it gives you a set of core beliefs and principles which can help you develop better strategies for project management.
 Agile proposes a set of values that are to be preferred over other values in order to execute projects more efficiently.